jumaallan/dev-fest-2019/README.md

 The app only acts as a guide on how to use this components.
 You can refer to the relevant documentation from the official Android Documentation.

+### Modules

+This app has the following modules:

+> core - This is an Android Library, and contains the shared code across modules

+> movies - show movies info

+> music - show music info

+> news - show news info

+> weather - show weather info

+Each module will be connected to an external public api, to pull random data.